Schoolforbasics/runbooks/AnacondaRepository.rst

         echo "  - file://$INSTALLER_PATH/anaconda-suite/pkgs" >> \
                   /etc/anaconda-server/mirrors/conda.yaml

 #.
-(Optional) If mirroring packages for subset of platforms (eg. linux-64 only as shown in :ref:`comp-install`), or
+(Optional) If mirroring packages for subset of platforms (for example, linux-64 only as shown in :ref:`comp-install`), or
-   mirroring packages for a subset of python versions, append following:
+   mirroring packages for a subset of Python versions, append the following:

    ::